0x464e/tiktok_to_discord/README.md

 ### Usage
 The bot parses links from any message it can see, if TikTok link(s) are found, up to `config.MAX_TIKTOKS_PER_MESSAGE` TikToks are attempted to be downloaded.
-Information about the usage is stored to `config.DB_PATH` json file, if not disabled via `config.USE_DATABASE`.
 Each user receives a `config.COOLDOWN_PER_USER` ms cooldown after attempting to download a TikTok.
 If a TikTok is too large to be uploaded in your channel, the TikTok can be mirrored from a higher file size limit guild by specifying a channel id to a boosted guild's channel in `config.BOOSTED_CHANNEL_ID`.
 Granted, of course, that the bot has permissions to send files in that channel.